Acupuncture and rheumatoid arthritis

 Rheumatoid arthritis is an autoimmune disease of the joints, that involves chronic inflammation, deformity and chronic pain.
 People with rheumatoid arthritis usually take long term medication, such as NSAIDs and anti-rheumatics for pain, swelling and stiffness.
 These conventional treatments are associated with significant side effects and risks.

-Several scientific reviews show improvements with acupuncture, not just in pain, but also in other symptoms such as mobility and fatigue.
+These scientific reviews show improvements with acupuncture, not just in pain, but also in other symptoms such as mobility and fatigue.

 In fact, researchers say the trials show acupuncture is as effective as drugs, without major adverse events.
 Reducing pain and joint inflammation whilst improving quality of life.
 Results that were supported by clinical diagnostic tests.